View Phyllis Dimpsey's Obituary on TheDay.com and share memories

 |

-Groton - Phyllis E. Dimpsey 66 of Groton, died early Thursday Mar.
-28, 2019, at Yale New Haven Hospital in New Haven.
-Philly was born May 20, 1952 , in New London to Carbon P. Dimpsey and Phyllis E. Deitzler.
+Groton - Phyllis E. Dimpsey 66 of Groton, died early Thursday March 28, 2019 at Yale New Haven Hospital in New Haven.
+Philly was born May 20, 1952, in New London to Carbon P. and Phyllis E. (Deitzler) Dimpsey.

 She graduated from Fitch Senior High in Groton and Gordon College in Wenham Mass.
-She was a school teacher in the Groton School system until her retirement.

-A complete obituary with Saturday's service time and memorial information will appear in Thursday's edition of The Day.
-Byles Memorial Home is assisting the family with the arrangements which are incomplete.
+A long-standing member of the ADK sorority, she dedicated a large part of her life as an educator for the Groton Public School system.

+Philly was known by family and friends for her love of cats and a deep passion for teaching music and children.
+Philly loved to travel, particularly to Vermont and Prince Edward Island.
+An avid reader, she was a member of the Raymond Library book club in Oakdale, and also enjoyed watching movies regularly.